ronenppp/gcp-deployer/README.md

 # GCP Deployer

 ## About
-This is a tool to package a function code and all it's required libraries and deploy it to the cloud from the command line using gcloud SDK.
+This is a tool to package a function's code and all it's required libraries and deploy it to the cloud from the command line using gcloud SDK.
 The current code supports Cloud Functions Gen1 and Cloud Run Functions.

 ## Prerequisites
 - **gcloud SDK installed**
-- **GCP credentials**: All required IAM permissions to interact with GCP
+- **GCP credentials**: With all required IAM permissions to interact with GCP
 - **Proper folder structure**: See the current file structure in the code

 ## Steps in the code